tapmui/angular-CK5Editor-document/README.md

 ## Purpose of the project is to
  - integrate CK5Editor document version with angular
+ - changing document template to be edited from the dropdown
  - trial html document export to pdf

 ## Findings by far